Evaluation and Facilitation of Online Discussions in the LLM Era: A Survey: Limitations

 \section{Limitations}

 This survey is not without its limitations.
 While we have attempted to present a comprehensive overview of facilitation methods, certain techniques, such as summarization, could be explored in greater depth.
-However, since summarization is a vast subfield of NLP, it is only briefly mentioned in this survey.
+Since summarization is a vast subfield of NLP, it was only briefly mentioned.

 Moreover, it is important to highlight that most research on facilitation has been conducted solely in English-speaking online spaces.
-Additionally, the inherent limitations of \acp{LLM} in handling other languages and cultural contexts must be considered.
+The inherent limitations of \acp{LLM} in handling other languages and cultural contexts must be considered.
 As a result, these findings may not be easily applicable to other regions of the world.

-Finally, in the real world, the majority of online discussions and sometimes deliberations happen in the context of communities, where group dynamics apply.
-Thus, a complete review of facilitation has to account for the internal dynamics of such communities, as well as the wider role of community facilitators.
+Finally, the majority of real-world online discussions and deliberations happen in the context of communities, where group dynamics (social behaviors, power structures, norms, and interactions) apply.
+Thus, a fuller review of facilitation would have to account for the internal dynamics of such communities, as well as the wider role of the facilitator as a figure that not only helps in the conversation but has a social status in the group as well.